mana/manasource-doc/joining_the_project.md

 ####  General organization
 **Refer to:** Bjørn

 To know what is currently happening or what could be worked on, we have a few important pages.
-The [roadmap](http://bugs.manasource.org/roadmap_page.php) provides a planning for upcoming releases, where sometimes tasks are assigned or listed to be picked up by somebody.
-Known issues, including many which are generally free for anybody to look into can be found on [Mantis](http://bugs.manasource.org).
+The [roadmap](bugtracker.html) provides a planning for upcoming releases, where sometimes tasks are assigned or listed to be picked up by somebody.
+Known issues, including many which are generally free for anybody to look into can be found on the [bugtracker](bugtracker.html).

 These pages and others are linked from the section for developers on the [main page](index.html).